 *FREE for middle & high school students!
 (No enrollment commitment required)

-Join us for Virtual School Day, a transformative academic experience where your child can explore their passion and be matched with one of our highly-trained teachers in a live, customized one-to-one class session, socialize with peers in an exciting club of their choice, and get a taste of our group guided study where they will solve a real-world problem.
+Join us for Virtual School Day, a unique academic experience where your child can be matched with one of our highly-trained teachers in a live, customized one-to-one session, explore their passion in an exciting group elective/club of their choice and get a taste of our small group guided study session.

 Sign-up below for your free trial!